 Dr. Spencer research focuses on British and Commonwealth military aviation during the twentieth century.
 He is co-editor of The National Air and Space Museum an Autobiography (National Geographic, 2010) and The History of Rocketry and Astronautics vol. 14, (AIAA, 1993).
+In Spring 2020, his book British Imperial Air Power: the Royal Air Forces and the Defense of Australia and New Zealand between the Wars, was published by Purdue University Press.
 He presented at numerous conferences including Mutual Concerns of Aviation and Space Museums, National Popular Culture Association, Artefacts Society, and Society for Military History.

 Dr. Spencer earned a BA and MA in Modern European history from the Pennsylvania State University and a PhD in Modern European history from Auburn University.